GoogleCloudPlatform/cloud-sql-proxy/README.md

 The proxy authorizes all client connections based the IAM principal and secures each connection with TLS 1.3 encryption.

+See the [Connecting Overview][connection-overview] page for more information on connecting to a Cloud SQL instance, or the [About the proxy][about-proxy] page for details on how the Cloud SQL proxy works.

 The Cloud SQL Auth proxy has support for:

 - [Auto IAM Authentication][iam-auth] (Postgres only)